bhojak/RickMortyApp-KMM/README.md

 *  The app uses shared logic.
 *  The app consumes data from the open [Rick And Morty Api](https://rickandmortyapi.com/).

+### Tech Demonstration:
+*  This app demonstrates the Kotlin Multiplatform framework with Login is shared but UI is native to Android and iOS(https://github.com/bhojak/RickMortyApp-KMM/).

 ### Screenshots